Updated June 2026

-Best running belt for phone — my first running belt was a cheap check current price pouch from Amazon.
+Best running belt for phone — my first running belt was a cheap $12 pouch from Amazon.
 It bounced so violently that my phone smacked against my hip bone every stride.

 By mile 3, I had a bruise.
 Don’t worry if you’ve had the same experience — I know how frustrating it is when your gear fights you instead of helping.
 Trust me, I’ve been there.
 By mile 5, I stuffed the phone in my shorts and ran the rest holding it in my hand.

 My second belt was better — until a rainy 10K soaked the fabric and killed my phone’s charging port.
-That was a check current price lesson in water resistance (sports medicine experts at the ACSM recommend avoiding direct skin pressure from bouncing gear).
+That was a $700 lesson in water resistance (sports medicine experts at the ACSM recommend avoiding direct skin pressure from bouncing gear).

-I’ve since tested 8 running belts over 2,000+ miles (according to research from running biomechanics studies, belt bounce correlates with stride impact forces), including three half marathons.
+I’ve since tested 8 running belts over 2,000+ miles (according to research from running biomechanics studies, belt bounce correlates with stride cadence and impact forces), including three half marathons.

 However, I want to caution you: not every belt works for every body type.
-This guide covers the 7 best running belt for phone options — tested for bounce, comfort, phone access, water resistance, and the one thing nobody talks about — and the downside nobody mentions: Updated May 2026.
+This guide covers the 7 best running belt for phone options — tested for bounce, comfort, phone access, water resistance, and the one thing nobody talks about — and the downside nobody mentions: how hot they get in summer.

 📖 What’s in This Guide ▼ Click to expand